keyshade-xyz/keyshade/docs/contributing-to-keyshade/setting-things-up.md

 npm install -g @nestjs/cli
 ```

-## Settng up the development environment
+## Setting up the development environment

 We cluster every dependency that keyshade will need into our `docker compose` file.
 So, in order to start developing, you will first need to fire up these dependencies using one single command: